MAXIMUM 24 PASSENGERS: THIS WILL FILL UP QUICKLY

 This morning, we head north of town to the Willie Creek Pearl Farm nestled on a tropical inlet of the Indian Ocean.
 You will learn about the collection and spawning of oysters in the purpose-built hatchery, appreciate the delicate operations of seeding and harvesting oysters and understand the value of pearls and the creation of stunning jewellery.

 A highlight of the tour will be cruising Willie Creek’s calm azure waters and view live oysters suspended in their natural environment.

 After lunch, we will head back to Broome with options such as the Pearl Luggers tour, a visit to the dinosaur footprints or just some shopping for a wonderful Kimberley Pearl.
 Dinner at the Mangrove Hotel, overlooking beautiful Roebuck Bay.

-ALTERNATIVE (EXTRA COST):
+ALTERNATIVE ON SEPTEMBER 4 (EXTRA COST):

 Unfortunately, the proposed add-on to Cockatoo Island will not be possible, due to some complicated local and cultural politics.